 Fig. 1.
-Maximum relative speed versus body mass for 202 running species (157 mammals plotted in magenta and 45 non-mammals plotted in green), 127 swimming species and 91 micro-organisms (plotted in blue).
+Maximum relative speed versus body mass for 202 running species (157 mammals plotted in magenta and 5 non-mammals plotted in green), 127 swimming species and 99 lmicro-roganisms (plotted in blue).
 The sources of the data are given in Ref.
-16. The solid line is the maximum relative speed [Eq.
-(13)] estimated in Sec.
+1 he solid line is maximum relative speed [Eq.
+(13]) estimated in Sec.
 III.
 The human world records are plotted as asterisks (upper for running and lower for swimming).
 Some examples of organisms of various masses are sketched in black (drawings by François Meyer).

-Insert question from assignment 2 2
+Insert assignment question 2

-"A general scaling law reveals why the largest animals are not the fastest"
+"A general scaling law reveals why the largest animals are not the fastest" 🗹